 - You are a health professional and they want you there -value you you are there for them. - You are typically younger and they want younger people. - Understand community pride school, sports, hospital, nursing home- institutions matter as this is how a community defines itself.
 A "rally" mentality.
-Lutefisk Feed for fundraising. - Family history matters.
+Lutefisk Feed for fundraising. - What is best feature of their town?
+"The people." - Family history matters.
 Want to know your history "your story" - ND is good enough for me, but why are you here? - Give yourself time.
 Find your "fit", find your niche.